 The experimental approach consists in observing the reality and making some assumption on how the reality "works" by formulating a model.
 Then, a sequence of steps is repeated until a satisfactory model is obtained:

-- 1. design computational experiments to validate the model - 2. perform the experiments and collect their results - 3. analyse the results with quantitative methods - 4. revise the model based on the results complexity and the size of the instances, or some other parameter, such as the maximum degree of the vertices of the graph and so on.
-These assumptions are made on the basis of the knowledge of the algorithm, but also of a trend exposed by the empirical measurements.
+- 1. design computational experiments to validate the model - 2. perform the experiments and collect their results - 3. analyse the results with quantitative methods - 4. revise the model based on the results

 5.1.1 Models